devtooligan/awesome-huff/README.md

 ## Huff articles
  - [Testing and deploying Huff contracts](https://mirror.xyz/0xF314e9Cc3D5F382669eeB01d31f421aF931b9eBB/H9-kta5z47jO-_Fg9Hv93D6xHcPCFgvfxCIQ26zI5hk) How to write tests and deploy your Huff contracts by [0xasp_](https://twitter.com/0xasp_).
+  - [The HyVM — a VM on the EVM](https://nestedfi.medium.com/the-hyvm-a-vm-on-the-evm-387aa135044b) A blogpost from the creators of HyVM, a vm that can execute EVM bytecode.
  - [Which Smart Contract Language Is Right for Me?](https://blog.chain.link/solidity-vs-vyper/) A comparison of EVM languages benchmarked against Huff.
 Written by some gigachads.
  - [Entering the Huff Ecosystem](https://merkleplant.xyz/posts/entering-the-huff-ecosystem) A deep dive into [TSOwnable-huff](https://github.com/byterocket/TSOwnabe-Huff) by the author, [@merkleplant_eth](https://twitter.com/merkleplant_eth).
  - [Huff vs Yul for EVM Smart Contracts](https://medium.com/@jtriley15/huff-vs-yul-for-evm-smart-contracts-620d1d618197) A well written and informative introduction to Huff by [@jtriley](https://twitter.com/jtriley_eth)